naxoc/sculpin-blog/source/_posts/2018-11-11-switch-from-mac-to-linux.md

 Surprisingly little I would say.
 I got the computer when I switched jobs, so I had to install a lot of new stuff anyway.
 Maybe if I had been in an existing job it would have felt a little more like a slowdown.
 I'm also lucky to have quite a few colleagues at [Reload](https://reload.dk/) that use Linux and they have been really helpful when I've run into problems.

 ## What I miss from the Mac
-What I miss the most is 1Password.
-I migrated to LastPass and I am less than overwhelmed with that.
+<del>What I miss the most is 1Password.</del> I migrated to LastPass and I am less than overwhelmed with that.
+It turned out that 1Password is not just a Mac app and that there is an awesome browser plugin that also works in Firefox (which I prefer).
+There is even a [1Password CLI tool](https://support.1password.com/explore/linux/)!
+So I'm back to using 1Password.

 Other than that there isn't an app that I really miss, but there are definitely small things that MacOs does better.
+Well maybe [Sourcetree](https://www.sourcetreeapp.com/).
+I only ever used it for pretty diffs - I use CLI for all commands, so no biggie.

 I miss being able to type in the help menu and have an arrow pointing to what i can't find.
 And I really miss the keyboard shortcuts I spent years learning in PhpStorm - they are all different on Linux so that feels like starting from scratch.